NEZNAMY/TAB/.github/wiki/how_to_assign_players_into_groups.md

 If your permission plugin is not supported, you can use [Option 2](#option-2-permission-nodes).

 ## Option 1: Primary group from permission plugin
 This is the default method and recommended.
 TAB will ask your permission plugin for player's primary group.
+There are 2 simple steps to this:
-To use it, keep `assign-groups-by-permissions: false` in your config.
+* Keep `assign-groups-by-permissions: false` in your config

-Put players into groups in your permission plugin (remember to configure weights - for luckperms /lp group \<group\> setweight \<number\>).
+* Put players into groups in your permission plugin
+> [!CAUTION]
+> If assigning players into multiple groups, make sure their weights are correct
+> (for luckperms /lp group \<group\> setweight \<number\>).

+> [!TIP]
-**Verify** group using `/tab debug <player>`.
+> Verify player's group using `/tab debug <player>`.
 It should say `Primary permission group: <your group>`.

 ## Option 2: Permission nodes
 Instead of taking whole groups, TAB will check for permission nodes and assign groups based on the highest permission.